Insight - Big fund firm blacklists directors who support poison pills

 Chi declined to comment on specific companies it has targeted.
 A Sonus spokeswoman declined to comment.
 Infante did not return calls.

-Companies that could be affected by DFA's stronger stance include Spartan Motors (SPAR.O), a builder of specialty vehicles, where DFA is the third largest shareholder, and managed care provider Health Net Inc HNT.N, where it is fifth biggest, according to Thomson Reuters data.
+Companies that could be affected by DFA's stronger stance include Spartan Motors, a builder of specialty vehicles, where DFA is the third largest shareholder, and managed care provider Health Net Inc, where it is fifth biggest, according to Thomson Reuters data.

 Health Net's board will discuss DFA's letter at its next meeting, a spokesman said.
 The company's poison pill is set to expire in July 2016.